Denmark to lock down regions after mutated coronavirus traced to minks

 “We are asking to have it (the evidence) sent over, so we can assess the technical basis,” a spokesperson for the Liberal Party told broadcaster TV2 on Wednesday.

-Outbreaks at mink farms have persisted in Denmark, the world’s largest producer of mink furs, despite repeated efforts to cull infected animals since June.
+Outbreaks at mink farms have persisted in Denmark, Europe’s largest producer and exporter of mink furs, despite repeated efforts to cull infected animals since June.

+Animal rights groups welcomed the decision by the government, and called for a general ban on what they said was an “outdated” industry.

+“Although not a ban on fur farming, this move signals the end of suffering for millions of animals confined to small wire cages on Danish fur farms,” said Joanna Swabe of Humane Society International.

 The ministry of health declined to comment, but is expected to announce a range of new measures aimed at containing the new virus strain later on Thursday.